 Combining information across transfer and same-day stay records required specific rules for how to handle different types of information on the pairs of records.
-We first ordered the pairs of records by earliest occurrence in the year.
-The different scenarios described below detail how we combined different types of information:
+The pairs of records were first ordered by the earliest occurrence in the year.
+The different scenarios described below detail how different types of information were combined:

 - Use first.
 For information that pertains to day of admission (e.g., admission month, admission source, NRD\DaysToEvent), the combined transfer record used the information from the first record in the pair. - Use last record.
-For information that pertains to the end of the time in the hospital (e.g., discharge disposition, expected payer, the Diagnosis Related group [DRG]), the combined transfer record used the information from the latter record in the pair. - Summarize.
+For information that pertains to the end of the time in the hospital (e.g., discharge disposition, expected payer, , the combined transfer record used the information from the latter record in the pair. - Summarize.
 For information that needed to reflect both stays, the combined transfer record summarized the information.
 For example, length of stay and total charge were summed across the pair of records. - Diagnoses and related data elements.
 Each record included arrays of ICD-9-CM or ICD-10-CM diagnoses and related data elements.
-On the assumption that the diagnoses on the latter record would reflect the final determination of diagnoses after complete treatment, we retained the diagnoses reported on the latter record at the beginning of the diagnosis array (including the principal diagnosis).
-We added the diagnoses from the first record to the end of the diagnosis array.
+On the assumption that the diagnoses on the latter record would reflect the final determination of diagnoses after complete treatment, the diagnoses reported on the latter record were retained at the beginning of the diagnosis array (including the principal diagnosis).
+The diagnoses from the first record was added to the end of the diagnosis array.
 Diagnosis codes in the NRD are limited to a maximum of 25 (prior to 2014), 30 (starting in 2014), and 40 (starting in 2017) with no more than the maximum number of diagnoses retained on a combined transfer record.
-The same scheme was used for all diagnosis-related data elements also contained in arrays. - Exception to this rule when the transfer records used the same diagnosis/procedure coding system (ICD-9-CM or ICD-10-CM/PCS): If the second part of the transfer had a principal diagnosis of rehabilitation, medical evaluation, or other types of aftercare, using the principal diagnosis from the second part of the stay on the combined record masked the real reason for the admission.
-If the latter record had any one of the following Clinical Classifications Software (CCS) categories as the principal diagnosis, the assignment of diagnoses and related data elements was modified to give precedence to the information on the first inpatient stay with the information from the latter stay added to the end of the associated arrays:
+Less than one percent of diagnoses are truncated.
+The same scheme was used for all diagnosis-related data elements also contained in arrays, including diagnosis-related group (DRG) and major diagnostic category (MDC). - Exception for handling transfers related to rehabilitation or after care (when the transfer records used the same diagnosis/procedure coding system [ICD-9-CM or ICD-10-CM/PCS]): In some cases, there may be an indication that a patient was transferred for rehabilitation or aftercare.
+Using the principal diagnosis from the second part of the stay on the combined record would mask the real reason for the admission.
+Therefore, the assignment of diagnoses and related data elements (including DRG and MDC) was modified to give precedence to the information on the first inpatient stay with the information from the latter stay added to the end of the associated arrays.
+The criteria to identify rehabilitation- or aftercare-related records has changed over time: